310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 It seems like everyone wants to try and work hard on their own lately, and so my job as a helper has been decreasing by a lot!

-… Wait, I just said I'd listen to what you have to say, but I ended up talking about myself!
+…Wait, I just said I'd listen to what you have to say, but I ended up talking about myself!

 This is bad, *terrible!* You have this peculiar feel to you that makes me want to vent all my worries to you!
 {% endbubble %}